Iron Deficiency Anaemia

 What is iron deficiency anaemia?

-A condition where the body has low iron levels, affecting red blood cell production.
+A condition where the body has low levels of iron, leading to inadequate red blood cell production.

-What are the main symptoms of iron deficiency anaemia?
+What are the common symptoms of iron deficiency anaemia?

 Fatigue, weakness, pale skin, shortness of breath, and dizziness.